gcanti/flowcheck/README.md

 Use types annotations today, even if you don't actually use Flow (or TypeScript).
 Then strip the assertions in production.

-Flowcheck comes with a built-in browserify transformer for a seamless workflow integration.
+Flowcheck comes with a built-in browserify transformer and supports sourcemaps for a seamless workflow integration.

 You can even use Flowcheck as a general purpose validation library.